Experts say gabapentin is now being mixed with other opioids in an apparent effort to get a stronger “high.”

 Gabapentin, a prescription medication primarily used to treat seizures and neuropathic pain associated with herpes zoster, or shingles, is showing up in more drug overdoses.
 It’s a trend that’s worrying doctors and lawmakers.

-Since the drug was first approved for use in the United States in 1993, it’s largely been considered safe with little or no potential for misuse.
+Since the drug was first approved for use in the United States in 1993, it’s largely been considered safe with little or

 But the opioid epidemic could be changing that.

 Gabapentin is now so common among overdose deaths in Kentucky that lawmakers have included it as a controlled substance.

 According to data from the Louisville coroner’s office, gabapentin was found in nearly one-fourth of all overdoses.
 Across the state, the drug is now showing up in about 1 in every 3 overdose deaths.